Missarachnid/boilerplate-project-exercisetracker/README.md

-# Free Code Camp Exercise Tracker Project - WIP
+# Free Code Camp Exercise Tracker Project

 ## Requirements:
 *  You should provide your own project, not the example URL.